-- WLES will practise safer recruitment in checking the suitability of all those who are tasked by WLES to work with children, young people and vulnerable adults. - WLES will raise awareness of child protection issues so that every person involved in the provision of education programmes understands their moral and legal obligation to protect children, young people and vulnerable adults from harm, abuse and exploitation.
-The Managing Director and Director of Studies are responsible for arranging staff safeguarding training as well as annual refresher training sessions. - WLES has adopted a Safeguarding Code of Conduct which every person involved in the provision of education programmes must comply with.
+- WLES will practise safer recruitment in checking the suitability of all those who are tasked by WLES to work with children, young people and vulnerable adults.
+Details of this sub-policy (Safer Recruitment) are outlined later in this document. - WLES will raise awareness of child protection issues so that every person involved in the provision of education programmes understands their moral and legal obligation to protect children, young people and vulnerable adults from harm, abuse and exploitation.
+The Principal and Director of Studies are responsible for arranging staff safeguarding training as well as annual refresher training sessions or requalification for all members of staff. - WLES has adopted a Safeguarding Code of Conduct which every person involved in the provision of education programmes must comply with.
 The code is set out later in this policy. - Those involved in the provision of education programmes at WLES, whether in person or online, will have close contact with children, young people and vulnerable adults and are in a good position to observe signs of possible abuse, changes in behaviour or failure to perform or develop as expected.
-They may also receive disclosure from a student that they have been abused. - Every person involved in the provision of education programmes at WLES has a responsibility to be aware of the procedures to follow should a disclosure of abuse be made to them or if they have concerns that a child, young person or vulnerable adult is being abused.
+They may also receive disclosure from a student that they have been abused, in which case they are to follow the procedures outlined later in this document. - Every person involved in the provision of education programmes at WLES has a responsibility to be aware of the procedures to follow should a disclosure of abuse be made to them or if they have concerns that a child, young person or vulnerable adult is being abused.
 If abuse is suspected, the procedures outlined in this policy should be commenced without delay. - Abuse occurs in all cultures, racial and religious groups.
 All WLES staff have a responsibility to be sensitive to and respectful of ethnic and cultural backgrounds.
 However, these factors must not be used as a reason for non-intervention. - WLES endeavours to keep up to date with national developments relating to the care and protection of children, young people and vulnerable adults and will amend this policy as appropriate to comply with current best practice. - WLES has adopted Child Protection Procedures to protect children, young people and vulnerable adults involved in its education programmes.
 The procedures are set out later in this policy. - WLES recognises and adheres to the Prevent duty as detailed in the Counter-Terrorism and Security Act 2015 and requires all staff members to undergo basic awareness training regarding this.
-The Prevent Policy is detailed at the end of this document.
+The Prevent Policy is detailed at the end of this document. - Parents and/or legal guardians of any children studying at WLES are required to complete a Parental Consent Form which includes information about medical care, travel and unsupervised time.
+This form will be emailed by WLES staff during the enrolment process, and must be completed and received by WLES prior to the start of the child's course.
+If WLES's welfare staff have any follow-up questions about any of the information provided in the Parental Consent Form, these should be answered at the earliest possibility so that WLES can make any arrangements for the children's safety.